Alternative Paths

 There are some alternative paths to a nursing degree at UofL, so if that’s the definite end goal, you should examine those.
 Otherwise, there are many majors that include some elements of science, healthcare, and helping others.
 Think about which of these drew you to Nursing, then look for them in these options instead.

-Other majors similar to Nursing at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/
+There are other majors that share some overlapping elements with Nursing at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/

 - Biochemistry BS